Cascadia-R/gRadual-intRoduction-tidyverse/README.md

 ### Audience: Beginner to Intermediate R Users

 This is a workshop for the [Cascadia-R conference](https://cascadiarconf.com) meant to be a gentle introduction to the tidyverse for data wrangling and visualization.
-If you are completely new to R and RStudio, please check out this [free guide](http://moderndive.com/2-getting-started.html) on [ModernDive.com](http://moderndive.com) to Getting Started first.
+If you are completely new to R and RStudio, please check out this [free guide](http://moderndive.com/2-getting-started.html) on [ModernDive.com](http://moderndive.com) on getting started first.

 ### What You'll Learn Today